 4. Vulnerability to Fraud

-In a 2016 Global Fraud Study by the Association of Certified Fraud Examiners, fraudulent billing information was highlighted as the biggest challenge faced by accounts payable departments – and with good reason.
+In a 2022 Global Fraud Study by the Association of Certified Fraud Examiners, fraudulent billing accounted for 20% of all fraud cases.
+Billing fraud is the most common form of asset misappropriation, with the highest median loss of $100,000 – making it one of the biggest accounts payable problems for many companies.
+Cases related to check and payment tampering have the same median loss of $100,000, but they only account for 10% of all reported fraud.
 From check tampering to invoices that don’t match the other expenses faced by your business, fraud is rampant in manual accounts payable processes.

 This is another area where simplification is one of the most effective ways to protect your business.
 When there are fewer individuals working with your accounts, it’s easier for those who are involved to spot potential problems, rather than allowing fraud to fly under the radar.
 Creating a solid system of checks and balances so that no one individual can ever sign off on a particular invoice can also help catch fraud where it starts, rather than allowing it to go on indefinitely.